-Notification Dates Refund Rate (excludes deposit) Fall term: first day of class 100% Spring term: first day of classes 100% 10 business days after first day of classes 50% 14 business days after last day of drop/add 25%
+Notification Dates Refund Rate (excludes deposit)

-Refunds for Students in the Martha H. Fleer Center for Adult Education
+Fall term: first day of class 100% Spring term: first day of classes 100% 10 business days after first day of classes 50% 14 business days after last day of drop/add 25%

-Students in the Martha H. Fleer Center for Adult Education are billed by the semester hour, plus applicable fees.
-Fleer students receive a 100% refund if they drop a course by the end of drop/add.
+Refunds for Students in the Martha H. Fleer Center for Adult Education and Part-Time Traditional Students Students in the Martha H. Fleer Center for Adult Education and part-time traditional students are billed by the semester hour, plus applicable fees.
+These students receive a 100% refund if they drop a course by the end of drop/add.
 No refunds are allowed after the end of the drop/add period.